(A) This rule describes the responsibilities of the administrative agency.

 (vi) Is eligible as a result of an administrative agency error, or

 (vii) Provided fraudulent information or verifications, or

 (viii) Fails or refuses to comply with individual responsibilities as described in this chapter of the Administrative Code, or is subject to an Ohio works first (OWF) sanction and has not agreed to comply with the work requirements; or

 (ix) No longer meets the conditions of eligibility for an eligibility category as set forth in Chapter 5160:1-2 of the Administrative Code.
-Before terminating coverage on this basis, the administrative agency must conduct a pre-termination review (PTR) to determine that the individual is no longer eligible for coverage under any eligibility category.
+Before terminating coverage on this basis, the administrative agency shall conduct a pre-termination review (PTR) to determine that the individual is no longer eligible for coverage under any eligibility category.

-(1) The administrative agency must reinstate medical assistance, terminated for failure to cooperate in the renewal process or verification of a reported change, within ninety calendar days of the termination date without requiring a new application in accordance with 42 C.F.R.
-435.916(a)(3)(C)(iii) (as in effect on September 14, 2016).
+(a) Reinstate medical assistance, terminated for failure to cooperate in the renewal process or verification of a reported change, within ninety calendar days of the termination date without requiring a new application in accordance with 42 C.F.R.
+435.916(a)(3)(C)(iii) (as in effect on October 1, 2016).

 (b) Accept the renewal form and/or verifications that caused the termination of medical assistance.